 TGbi Editor: Instruction: Modify 12.16.7.1 as follows.

-The procedure for the PTKSA derivation with IEEE 802.1X Authentication frame exchange and PMKSA caching is defined in 12.16.8.2 (IEEE 802.1X).
+The procedure for (#653)PTKSA derivation with IEEE 802.1X Authentication frame exchange and PMKSA caching is defined in 12.16.8.2 (IEEE 802.1X).

-The procedure for EDPKE authentication exchange and PMKSA caching is defined in 12.16.9 (Enhanced Data Privacy Key Exchange).
+The procedure for the (#653)EDPKE authentication exchange and PMKSA caching is defined in 12.16.9 (Enhanced Data Privacy Key Exchange).

 TGbi Editor: Instruction: Modify Abstract as shown below

-Abstract: This amendment defines modifications to both the IEEE 802.11 physical layer (PHY) and the medium access control (MAC) sublayer for enhanced service with user privacy protection.
+Abstract: This amendment defines modifications to both the IEEE 802.11 physical layer (PHY) and the medium access control (MAC) sublayer that enhance user privacy protection.(#778)

 TGbi Editor: Instruction: Modify Introduction as shown below